turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 When called, the `.value` property on an input element will return the **current value**.

 <section class="note">
 One of the top misconceptions/mistakes we see students make while in Mod 1 is attempt to capture the value of an input while the input is empty.
-If you want to get a user's input, we have to get the value **inside of some event listener** - on an event that happens *after* the user has typed into the input field.
+If you want to get a user's input, we have to get the value *after* the user has entered it.
+We do this by accessing the `.value` property **via some event listener** - on an event that happens *after* the user has typed into the input field - like clicking Submit after filling out a form.
 </section>

 <section class="call-to-action">
 ### Paired Practice
 Go back to your initial codepen from the warm up.
 We've already written code to change the content of the page on button click.
 But now that we know that we can access the user input with the `.value` property, we can refactor this to be more realistic!

-Copy paste this simple form into the html so the user can input the new title, fact and image link.
+Delete the Click Me button we previously added and copy-paste this simple form into the html so the user can input the new title, fact and image url.

 ```js
 <form>